Add

 All products are for laboratory research use only.
 Not for human or animal consumption. info@peptisearch.com

-Research-focused overview of MOTS-c biology and preclinical findings.
-For laboratory use only.
+Research-focused overview of MOTS-c biology and experimental findings.
+For laboratory research use only.

-Research Use Only: The content below summarizes non-clinical findings and is not intended for human or veterinary use.
+Research Use Only: The content below summarizes non-clinical and exploratory findings and is not intended for human or veterinary use.

 What is MOTS-c?